Abishake01/sales-manage/README.md

 By default, the application uses localStorage for data persistence.
 Simply:
 1. Register a new account or login
-2. Create invoices with seller and customer details
+2. Create enquiries with seller and customer details
-3. Add items to invoices using the dynamic table
+3. Add items to enquiries using the dynamic table
 4. Import/export Excel files
-5. Generate PDF invoices
+5. Generate PDF enquiries

 ### Database Mode (Optional)